 Post Active Retention Charge

 Should this agreement terminate for any reason, the Contractor will process all claims incurred prior to the date of termination and any extended liability claims payable in accordance with the benefit provisions of the plan.
 Contractor will continue to bill the State weekly for self-insured claims incurred and paid under the State plan plus the Post Active Retention Charge.
-The Post Active Retention charge will be based upon the (a) the average number of State Subscribers for the month immediately preceding the termination (Base Enrollees) and (b) seventy-five percent (75%) of the Weekly Administrative fee Component of the Administrative Charge in effect for the month preceding the date of termination.
-The Post Active Retention Charge will be the product of the Base Subscribers and seventy-five percent (75%) of the Weekly Administrative Fee Component.
+The Post Active Retention charge will be based upon the (a) the average number of State Subscribers for the month immediately preceding the termination (Base Subscribers) and (b) seventy-five percent (75%) of the Monthly Administrative fee Component of the Administrative Charge in effect for the month preceding the date of termination.
+The Post Active Retention Charge will be the product of the Base Subscribers and seventy-five percent (75%) of the Monthly Administrative Fee Component.
 The Post Active Retention Charge will be included in the billings for a period of six (6) weeks after termination.
 The weekly claims reimbursement billings will continue for a period of twelve (12) months from the termination date.
 The Contractor will then prepare a final billing comprising its estimate of the future cost of unpaid claims incurred under the Contract.
 This final billing, if agreed to by the State, is payable by the State within thirty (30) days of receipt.

 Prescription Drug Rebates